-Premitel have been supplying and installing office phone systems (ie PBXs) for over 25 years and over that period the underlying technologies and services have changed significantly.
+Premitel have been supplying and installing office phone systems (also known as PBXs) for over 30 years.
+During that period the underlying technologies and services have changed significantly.

-The driving force behind the most recent changes has been the development of VoIP (Voice over Internet Protocol (ie VoIP) technology, standards and services together with the increased availability of good quality internet connections.
+The driving force behind the most recent changes has been the development of VoIP (Voice over Internet Protocol) technology, standards and services together with the increased availability of good quality internet connections.

 Benefits of VoIP

 The key benefit of VoIP is that it enables telephone communications to be integrated with data communications over the same network infrastructure.
 In other words, telephone and data communication devices (such as PCs, printers, file servers etc) can share the same on-site cabling, network switches, routers and can use the internet to connect to similar devices at other locations.

 This is obviously a good thing since sharing a common network infrastructure is much more efficient and cost-effective than having separate networks for telephone and data communications.